SAFElab-TAMU/AcciPy/README.md

 ```

 ### 1 element queries
 All 1 element queries will be considered valid.
-SAFEPy will first attempt to parse the query string as a date (e.g. as shown above).
-If unable to parse as a date, SAFEPy will search the Factual Narrative for the information.
+AcciPy will first attempt to parse the query string as a date (e.g. as shown above).
+If unable to parse as a date, AcciPy will search the Factual Narrative for the information.
 Examples of non-date 1 element queries are shown below:
 ```
 q = "engine power"
 q = ("fire",)